emberjs/guides/source/testing/acceptance.md

 }
 ```

-In `tests/helpers/start-app.js` you just need to import the helper file: it
+In `tests/helpers/start-app.js` you need to import the helper file: it
 will be registered then.

 ```tests/helpers/start-app.js